mrubyc/mrubyc-test/README.md

 ## Features

 - Tests are applicable to mruby code.
 C code will not be covered
+- Tests will run on your PC (POSIX) hereby you can write *business logic* with mruby/c apart from C API matters like microcontroler peripherals
 - Simple assertions ... enough for almost firmware development though, I will increase the number of assertion
 - Stub ...
 You can write your mruby code without peripheral implementation by C
 - Mock ...
 You can call any method sill doesn't exist